 The dominant indicator here - uses the results of the world's largest invitation-only academic reputation survey.

 It examined the perceived prestige of institutions in both research and teaching.
-There were 16,639 responses, statistically representative of global higher education's geo-graphical and subject mix.
+There were more than 10,000 responses, statistically representative of global higher education's geo-graphical and subject mix.

 The results of the survey with regard to teaching make up 15 per cent of the overall rankings score.
 The teaching and learning category also employs a staff-to-student ratio (an institution's total student numbers) as a simple (and admittedly crude) proxy for teaching quality.